 One summer I took a cartooning class led by Ian Sampson at the University of the Arts.
 This class was cartooning boot camp with drills meant to get creative juices flowing.
 Our homework assignments came from Lynda Barry’s Syllabus: Notes from an Accidental Professor and Ivan Brunetti’s Cartooning: Philosophy and Practice.
 As a final project, everyone in the class made a mini book to share.
 My creation of Lola originated with this project.
-Here is my first Lola cartoon.
+Here are some of my earlier cartoons of Lola and Louie.

 As the project grew, I asked a friend to make Lola and Louie dolls to use as promotions for my series.
 I also changed the format and focus of my cartoons to a three-panel cartoon that uses the seasons of the year to generate content.
 The resulting cartoons are available on Instagram: #lolaandlouiecartoon